 6. Determine the significant relationship between the levels of cultural intelligence and competence of high school Mathematics teachers.

-7. Determine whether the level of cultural intelligence significantly mediate the relationship between the levels of work well-being and teaching competence of high school Mathematics teachers.
+7. Determine whether the level of cultural intelligence significantly mediates the relationship between the levels of work well-being and teaching competence of high school Mathematics teachers.

 3. MATERIALS AND METHODS